 15. Bowling For Columbine (2002)

 The standpoint of 2016’s US Presidential candidates on the issue of gun control has been one of the factors that divided the country deeply.
 The one instance that keeps getting mentioned whenever the issue comes up is of the horrific shooting that took place in Columbine High School.
 ‘Bowling for Columbine’ is Michael Moore’s exploration on what causes led to the incident.
-The Academy Award winning documentary describes the nature and climate that could have fuelled the massacre.
+The Academy Award winning documentary describes the nature and climate that could have fueled the massacre.
 It shows the direct causes of violent acts as those stemming from decades of socio-economic issues.
 Through this great piece of work, Moore succeeds in explaining that America’s gun problem is a result of a number of universal problems that mix and mutate in America.
 It is a truly seminal piece of non-fiction that everybody in the world must see.

 Read More: Best Detective Movies of All Time